 Anything meant to create a barrier cannot have gaps for cold air or warm light to get through.
 Mount your curtains tightly to the wall, and make sure they close over the whole window.

 An expert blind service like the pros at Fifty Shades and Blinds can help you get the perfect fit.
-For unusual or oversized windows, using a service may be the only way to find window coverings in the dimensions you need.
+Using a service may be the only way to find window coverings in the dimensions you need for unusual or oversized windows.

 So Bright, You Gotta Hang Shades